carloshsales/Software-Engineering/README.md

-# Software-Engineering
+# Software Engineering - College
-All the exercices and projects to college
+All the exercices and projects.